Student Misconduct - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 4.6 Reporting suspected general misconduct

-4.6.1 University staff should report suspected student general misconduct as soon as possible, preferably no later than five (5) business days following the initial incident, either verbally or in writing to the Pro Vice-Chancellor (Students).
+4.6.1 University staff should report suspected student general misconduct as soon as possible, preferably no later than five (5) business days following the initial incident, either verbally or in writing to the Academic Registrar and Director, Student Services.

 4.6.2 Students can report suspected general misconduct by: